 - Freshly ground pepper to taste

-- 1/2 cup chopped fresh mint leaves
+- ½ cup chopped fresh mint leaves

-1. Bring the water to a boil in a saucepan.
+- Bring the water to a boil in a saucepan.
 Add a bit of salt.

-3. Combine the remaining 3 tablespoons olive oil and lemon juice in a large, shallow serving bowl with salt (remember that the olives are salty) and pepper to taste.
-Fluff the quinoa with a fork, let is sit uncovered for another 5 minutes to cool slightly (if you have the patience to wash another dish, spread it out on a rimmed baking sheet to let it cool more evenly), then turn it into the serving bowl and toss to coat with the dressing.
+- Combine the remaining 3 tablespoons olive oil and lemon juice in a large, shallow serving bowl with salt (remember that the olives are salty) and pepper to taste.
+Fluff the quinoa with a fork, let it sit uncovered for another 5 minutes to cool slightly (if you have the patience to wash another dish, spread it out on a rimmed baking sheet to let it cool more evenly), then turn it into the serving bowl and toss to coat with the dressing.
 Add the olives and artichoke hearts, toss again to mix well, and let cool to room temperature.
 Add the arugula and mint, toss again, taste and adjust seasonings as needed.
 Serve at room temperature.
 You can also refrigerate the salad for up to 2 days and serve either chilled or at room temperature.